When can I renew a trade mark?

 Renewing an EU trade mark

-If a EUTM is successfully renewed, the EUIPO will issue an official written confirmation of renewal to the EUTM owner or their representative a few days after the EUTM’s actual expiry date.
+If a EUTM is successfully renewed, the EUIPO will issue an official written confirmation of renewal to the EUTM owner or their representative after the EUTM’s actual expiry date.
 The renewal will take effect from the day following the date on which the existing registration expires.

-If the EUTM is not renewed in time, late renewal is possible within 6 months of the EUTM’s expiry date.
+If an EUTM is not renewed in time, late renewal is possible within 6 months following the EUTM’s expiry date.
 A late request for renewal must be submitted along with the renewal fee plus a 25% surcharge.

 Renewing an international trade mark

-An international trade mark is valid for 10 years.
+An international trade mark (ie a trade mark registered under the Madrid System) is valid for 10 years.
 You can renew your international trade mark at the end of each 10-year period directly with the World Intellectual Property Organisation (WIPO).
-This will have effect in your trade mark’s designated countries (ie the trade mark will be renewed in your chosen country).
+This will have effect in your trade mark’s designated countries (ie the trade mark will be renewed in your chosen countries).

-You can file a request for renewal of an international registration online, from 3 months before the mark’s expiry date.
-You have until 6 months after the trade mark’s expiry date to apply for a renewal.
+You should submit a request for renewal of an international registration online using the ‘eMadrid’ system.
+You can apply any time from 6 months before the mark’s expiry date until 6 months after the expiry date – but additional charges will be due if you apply after expiry.

-Ask a lawyer if you need further assistance with your trade mark renewal.
-Rocket Lawyer also offers a dedicated service for Trade Mark Registrations which you can use to protect your brand.
+Ask a lawyer if you need assistance with your trade mark renewal.
+You can use Rocket Lawyer's dedicated Trade Mark Registration service to register your trade marks to protect your brand.